Bear Troops:

 Every year on 24 June, Florence in Italy celebrates Saint John the Baptist, the patron saint of the city.

-Festivities include the fireworks at 22:00 (best watched from the banks of the Arno river) and in the afternoon the final match of the football games in historical costumes (›Calcio Storico Fiorentino‹, which some claim to be the true origin of modern football) in Piazza Santa Croce.
+Festivities include the fireworks at 22:00 (best watched from the banks of the Arno river) and in the evening the final match of the football games in historical costumes (›Calcio Storico Fiorentino‹, which some claim to be the true origin of modern football) in Piazza Santa Croce.

 Residence from the 15th century, blended with stylish, modern features.